willkk/swift/README.md

 A simple and practical API framework to handle general http requests.
 With this framework, you can organize your code in modules, making your codes more reusable and portable between projects.
 Advantages:
-1. More business codes, no more application architecture.
+1. More focus on business codes, not application architecture.
-2. More modularization&reusability, no more repeating.
+2. More modularization&reusability, not repeating.
-3. More thinking, no more typing.
+3. More thinking, not typing.

 ## Example